parallelinc/ahead/docs/scope.md

 Documents must be team-scoped and may originate from:

-- Outlook email attachments.
+- Email attachments from Outlook, Google/Gmail, or future providers.
-- Outlook email bodies.
+- Email bodies from Outlook, Google/Gmail, or future providers.
 - Manual uploads.
 - Stripe invoice PDFs.
 - Provider APIs.